JZachrisson/Hackday-Time-Killing-Roulette/README.md

 # Hackday-Time-Killing-Roulette

 Indecisive?
 Uncertain?
 Worried?
 Too much to choose from?
 The name of this app is Qroulette, a time killing aggregator.
 Qroulette let's you randomize what your next quarantine-indulgence shall be.
-Try it and you might just discover something new and amazing.
+You might just discover something new and amazing.

 Try it out [here!](https://qroulette.web.app/)